 But now that’s she’s in first grade and learning to write, she wanted to do something a little more “grown up” this year.
 So a cute template that she could use to write her very own letter to Santa Claus seemed like the perfect thing!

-Thankfully, this template takes all the guesswork out of the process.
-All your child will need to do is check off a checkbox and write a few lines of text.
+All your child will need to do is check off a checkbox and write a few lines of text before mailing the letter.
 Filling this out with my daughter took under 10 minutes, and it would have taken even less time she hadn’t needed help spelling certain words.

 So if you’re looking for ways to save time during the holiday season, make sure to grab the template below and print it out for your child (or students) to use this Christmas!